 - Support Your Staff to Better Serve Customers: An efficient checkout experience depends on your team.
 Design the counter with smart storage, clean cable management, and an ergonomic layout to help your staff work quickly and professionally.

-What Goes Into a Great Cash Wrap Design?
+What Makes a Great Cash Wrap Counter?

 Your cash wrap is so much more than a place to process payments.
 It’s the final touchpoint in your customer’s journey and a central hub for your store’s operations.
 A well-designed cash wrap helps your store run better, keeps things tidy, and makes customers happier.
 It’s one of the most important pieces of furniture in your entire retail space, acting as a command center for staff and a lasting impression for shoppers.